matbryan52/image-viewer/README.rst

 - Image downsampling enabled by default
 - Image toolbox (adjustable color map etc)
 - Multi-channel images are effectively implemented just need some upstream refactoring
-- RGB(A) colour image support possible, but neds work to have downsampling in this mode
+- RGB(A) colour image support possible, but needs work to have downsampling in this mode
-- The page is a normal :code:`Panel`` layout so can add text / metadata display freely.
+- The page is a normal :code:`Panel` layout so can add text / metadata display freely
 - The same base could be used for a 4D-STEM viewer or Spectrum viewer based on what is already implemented in :code:`LiberTEM-panel-ui`.
 This is a minimal example which only displays a 2D greyscale image.